Sale!

 As a long-term pre-sale item, Marolo seeds are best ordered alongside other May–June pre-sale selections, or combined with dry seed stock currently available within the USA.

-We do not recommend combining this item with moist or recalcitrant seeds (now on stock in the US) in extended holding scenarios, as their viability may decline over time.
+We do not recommend combining this item with moist or recalcitrant seeds already in U.S. stock when extended holding periods may be involved, as their viability can decline over time.

 Reviews